denisevice/checklist-trello-bot/README.md

 ## Security topics
 We have designed the **Checklist Bot Power-Up** with security in mind.
 The bot can be started by any member of the board.
-It then acts on behalf of this user and inherits his access rights.
+It then acts on behalf of this user and inherits her°his access rights.
 Any unauthorized access to a board or an action will simply be discarded.
 When the user grants its authorization, the token is stored in the private settings of the power-up and is not available to other users on the client side.

 The back-end is coded in NodeJs with Trello webhooks.
 What happens on this side should be trusted.